 Arlene Goldbard is a writer, speaker, social activist, and consultant who works for justice, compassion and honor in every sphere, from the interpersonal to the transnational.
 She is known for her provocative, independent voice and her ability to inspire and activate.

 Arlene’s essays have appeared in such journals as Art in America, The Independent, Theatre, High Performance and Tikkun.
-Her books include Crossroads: Reflections on the Politics of Culture; New Creative Community: The Art of Cultural Development; Community, Culture and Globalization; and her novel Clarity.
+Her books include Crossroads: Reflections on the Politics of Culture; New Creative Community: The Art of Cultural Development; Community, Culture and Globalization; The Culture of Possibility: Art, Artists & The Future; and her novels, Clarity and The Wave.

 Arlene has helped dozens of organizations to make plans and solve problems.
 They include nonprofits such as the Independent Television Service, the National Campaign for Freedom of Expression, and the New Museum of Contemporary Art; foundations such as the Rockefeller Foundation and the Paul Robeson Fund for Independent Media; a score of state arts agencies; and many others.

-Born in New York, Arlene grew up in the San Francisco Bay Area, where she now lives.
+Born in New York, Arlene grew up in the San Francisco Bay Area.
+She and her husband, the artist Rick Yoshimoto, live just outside Santa Fe, NM.

 When I think of insightful, articulate individuals for speaking engagements or important deliberations, I always think of Arlene Goldbard.
 Flawlessly articulate and well-read, Arlene consistently has made important contributions to our work.